edwarddistel/book-notes/books/the-better-angels-of-our-nature.md

 There were four atrocities before WWI that killed more people than that war (p.
 194).
 Of the 21 worst things that people have ever done to each other (that we know of) 14 were done in centuries before the 20th (**66%**).
 When you scale by population only 1 20th C event makes the top 10 and at spot 9.
 The An Lushan Revolt and Civil War, according to censuses of the time, resulted in the deaths of 1/6th of the world's population.

-While many observers focus on the technological methods of 20th century killing lack of technology didn't stopp mass killings in Rwanda or Cambodia.
+While many observers focus on the technological methods of 20th century killing lack of technology didn't stop mass killings in Rwanda or Cambodia.
 Today **8 percent** of men who live within the former territory of the Mongol Empire share a Y chromosome that dates o around the time of Genghis Khan is plausibly attributed to him (p.
 196).

 While the numbers of historical killings are often inaccurate we also have a lot less records from those periods to begin with (p.
 198).
 Besides this, Richardson also faced the problem of how to group conflicts: are the two World Wars one war or two?
 To bring some rigor into the analysis Richardson adopted two techniques: when faced with two conflicts that could be grouped or separated he alternated between grouping and separating, figuring this would balance out in the end (a common math technique).
-He also assigned each quarral a magnitude on a logarithmic scale base 10 (0 = 1, 1 = 1, 2 = 100, 3 = 1,000, 4 = 10,000, etc).
+He also assigned each quarrel a magnitude on a logarithmic scale base 10 (0 = 1, 1 = 1, 2 = 100, 3 = 1,000, 4 = 10,000, etc).

 ## War and probability

-One of the hardest to understand but most important conclusions from Richardson's statistical analyisis is that **wars happen randomly**.
+One of the hardest to understand but most important conclusions from Richardson's statistical analysis is that **wars happen randomly**.

-Humans seek patterns and have a hard time rationilizing randomness and understanding probability.
+Humans seek patterns and have a hard time rationalizing randomness and understanding probability.
 A **Poisson process** (pronounced *pwah-sonh*), named after 19th C mathematician and physicist Sim&eacute;on-Denis Poisson, is where events occur continuously, randomly, and independently of one another.
 Humans adopt cognitive illusions to patternize Poisson processes, e.g.:

 - **the gambler fallacy** ('number 7 is due to come up next')
 - **the birthday paradox** (with 57 people in a room the chances two people share a birthday is 99%, creating the illusion of a cluster)